Westminster-Dewdney

-Westminster-Dewdney was a provincial electoral district in the Canadian province of British Columbia from 1894 to 1898.
-It and its sister ridings Westminster-Delta, Westminster-Chilliwhack and Westminster-Richmond were successors to the old four-member Westminster riding, which appeared in 1890 only and was a subdivision of the older New Westminster riding.
+Westminster-Dewdney was a provincial electoral district of British Columbia, Canada, from 1894 to 1900.
+It and its sister ridings (Westminster-Delta, Westminster-Chilliwhack, and Westminster-Richmond) were successors to the old four-member Westminster riding, which appeared in 1890 only and was a subdivision of the older New Westminster riding.
 Westminster-Dewdney was succeeded by the Dewdney riding in the election of 1903.
 This area is currently part of the Maple Ridge-Mission riding, with its former eastern portions now in Chilliwack-Kent (Dewdney had included Agassiz and Harrison Hot Springs in its first incarnation).